 - The beard is the distinguishing feature that sits on the fall.
 A fuzzy strip that give the plant its name.
-You can see the beard on the yellow bearded iris pictured right.
+You can see the beard on the yellow flower pictured right.

 So a flower may be described as yellow standards and yellow falls, or maybe having light blue standards and deep blue falls.

 Various species and cultivars are also classifies as very early flowering,early, mid season and late.
-So with clever selection you can have bearded iris flowering for 3 months of the year.
+So with clever selection you can have flowers for 3 months of the year.

 As we are generally dealing with hybrid cultivars the only way for most gardeners to ensure that you are going to get the same flower from aplant plant is by division.